ufo-github/ponyfoo/TAGS.md

 0.4 (tip)
 ============

+- Blogging Standards
+  - Added PingBack functionality
+    - API support
+    - Display PingBacks on each blog entry
+    - Can be disabled on a per-entry basis

 - Emailing and email templates
   - Transactional email using [Mandrill](https://mandrillapp.com "Mandrill by MailChimp")
   - Blog post email subscriptions